storacha/docs/src/pages/faq.md

 However, once a file is uploaded to Storacha, there cannot be a guarantee that all copies of the file are gone from the IPFS network.
 As soon as a file is uploaded, other IPFS nodes can access and store a copy of the data.
 The data only becomes unavailable when the last IPFS node has stopped pinning the file, and all copies are garbage collected.
 As a consequence you should only upload to Storacha files that you know can be shared with anyone forever, or are securely encrypted.

+## How can I delete a Space from Storacha?
+Unfortunately, right now you cannot delete a Space.
+Having extra, empty Spaces will not increase your billed data usage.
+Eventually, we plan to offer the ability to delete spaces in the future.

 ## Are there client libraries other than Javascript?

 Yes!
 There is a [client in Go](/go-w3up).
 However, it is heavily under development at the time of writing and not yet fully featured.
 Alternatively, you can use the CLI for many programmatic use cases.